-During law school, Vincent was a public interest law intern for the Chicago Lawyers' Committee for Civil Rights and also interned for the general counsel of Accident Fund Insurance Company.
-In addition to his academic accomplishments, he was a teaching assistant for Legal Research, Writing and Advocacy; Torts; and Street Law.
-Vincent was also an active member of his law school's International Law Review and participated in the Commercial Arbitration Competition and the National Animal Law Appellate Moot Court Competition.
+During law school, Vincent was a public interest law intern for the Chicago Lawyers' Committee for Civil Rights.
+He also interned for the general counsel of Accident Fund Insurance Company.
+In addition to his academic accomplishments, Vincent was a teaching assistant for "Legal Research, Writing and Advocacy," "Torts," and "Street Law."
+Vincent was also an active member of his law school's International Law Review.

-- Chicago Bar Association, Member, 2018–Present
+- Chicago Bar Association

-- Cook Country Bar Association, Member, 2017–Present
+- Cook County Bar Association

 - Negotiated favorably low settlement on behalf of client in a wrongful death case.

-- Received hundreds of favorable judgments at administrative hearings in matters relating to the public health, safety and welfare.
+- Received hundreds of favorable judgments at administrative hearings in matters relating to the public health, safety, and welfare.

 - "Overview of Laws Concerning Animals in Film Media," Animal Legal & Historical Center, June 2012